ashleefv/tbActivationDynamics/README.md

 # tbActivationDynamics
-tbActivationDynamics: open-source Python code for tuberculosis granuloma activation model
+tbActivationDynamics: open-source Python code for a mathematical model of tuberculosis granuloma activation

 A computational model that aims to capture the effect of MMP-1 on tuberculosis (TB) disease outcome including initial activation (uncontrolled infection), latent infection (steady state), and the transition from latent to active TB after biological perturbations.